moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 On the following page, you'll then be prompted to enter the network details for your ContainerChain.
 For demonstration purposes, the demo EVM ContainerChain is used here, but you can substitute these details for your own ContainerChain.
 To add your ContainerChain to Talisman, take the following steps:

 1. Paste in the RPC URL of your ContainerChain.
 The demo EVM ContainerChain's RPC URL is `https://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network/`.
-Other parameters will be autopopulated.
+Other parameters will be autopopulated
 2. Paste in the block explorer URL of your ContainerChain.
 The demo EVM ContainerChain's block explorer URL is `https://tanssi-evmexplorer.netlify.app/`
 3. Check the **This is a testnet** box if applicable
 4. Press **Add Network**